Conductor

 Potential risks of AI-generated content

 Another pitfall is plagiarism, and while a lot of attention and speculation around plagiarism has been pointed toward high school and college campuses , this has already been an issue for some publications and journalists .
 Regardless of who uses ChatGPT and other tools for plagiarism, the risk remains the same.
 It’s never been easier for writers—and non-writers—to pass off bot-written work as their own.
-This is one thing if a writer is still taking the time to review the AI-generated work, but if that care isn’t taken, then the limitations of ChatGPT and other tools could be catastrophic for your content and brand reputation.
+It's one thing if a writer is still taking the time to review the AI-generated work, but if that care isn’t taken, then the limitations of ChatGPT and other tools could be catastrophic for your content and brand reputation.

 Content marketing use cases for AI-generated content